the1lab/1lab/src/1Lab/Path.lagda.md

 coei→1 A i a = transp (λ l → A (i ∨ l)) i a
 ```

-Using squeezes and spreads, we can define maps that convert between
+Using these operations, we can define maps that convert between
-`PathP`{.Agda}s and "book-style" dependent paths.
-These conversions
+`PathP`{.Agda}s and "book-style" dependent paths, which are more
-could also be defined in terms of `PathP≡Path`{.Agda}, but the following
-definitions are more efficient.
+efficient than transporting along `PathP≡Path`{.Agda}.

 ```agda
 module _ {ℓ} {A : I → Type ℓ} {x : A i0} {y : A i1} where